-Rice is became an essential food not only as a source of energy but as a subsistence and income factor for several families around the globe, especially in Asia where it carries a strong historical and cultural value.
-Among its several varieties, a type that gained prominence in Southeast Asia is the glutinous rice, as known as sticky rice, which is used in both salty and sweet dishes.
+The consumption of rice is an essential item not only as a source of energy but also as a subsistence and income factor for several families around the globe, especially in Asia where it carries a strong historical and cultural value.
+Among its several varieties, a type that gained prominence in Southeast Asia and is widely used in both salty and sweet dishes is the glutinous rice, also known as sticky rice.

-For a long time, Thailand has been consolidating itself as one of the main gastronomic destinations in Southeast Asia.
+Thailand has successfully positioned itself as one of the main gastronomic destinations in Southeast Asia.
 When the subject is food, the country always appears at the top of the lists, but what often goes unnoticed is that the culture of certain regions such as the northeast of Thailand, is very similar to the neighbour country Laos.
-In northeastern Thailand and in Laos, the former region of Isaan, the sticky rice is presented is almost every meal.
+In northeastern Thailand and in Laos, the former region of Isaan, the sticky rice is a staple food and presented in almost every meal.

-The sticky rice, is one of the main accompaniments of local meals and a key ingredient in the gastronomy of the ancient region of Isaan.
-This region is located in northeastern Thailand and shares its borders with Laos to the east and with Cambodia to South.
+The sticky rice is one of the main accompaniments of local meals and a key ingredient in the gastronomy of the ancient region of Isaan.
+This region is located in northeastern Thailand and shares its eastern borders with Laos and southern borders with Cambodia.
 It is worth pointing out that the sticky rice is consumed throughout Southeast Asia, but it was in the region of Isaan that its consumption caught us more attention.
 There, the sticky rice is called Khao Niao and is present in almost every day-to-day meal.